OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 The rule corresponds to requests caused by either `navigator.sendBeacon()` or the `ping` attribute on links.

-> **Compatibility with different versions of AdGuard.** AdGuard for Windows, macOS and Android often can't accurately detect `navigator.sendBeacon()`.
+> **不同版本 AdGuard 的兼容性** AdGuard for Windows, macOS and Android often can't accurately detect `navigator.sendBeacon()`.
 For reliable detection, use AdGuard browser extensions.

 <a id="xmlhttprequest-modifier"></a>
 ##### **`xmlhttprequest`**

 The rule applies only to ajax requests (requests sent via javascript object `XMLHttpRequest`).

-> **Compatibility with different versions of AdGuard.** AdGuard for Windows, macOS and Android often can't accurately detect this type and sometimes detects it as `other` or `script`.
+> **不同版本 AdGuard 的兼容性** AdGuard for Windows, macOS and Android often can't accurately detect this type and sometimes detects it as `other` or `script`.

 <a id="websocket-modifier"></a>
 ##### **`websocket`**

 The rule applies only to WebSocket connections.

-> **Compatibility with different versions of AdGuard.** AdGuard for Safari and iOS cannot properly apply this modifier due to Safari limitations.
+> **不同版本 AdGuard 的兼容性** AdGuard for Safari and iOS cannot properly apply this modifier due to Safari limitations.

 <a id="webrtc-modifier"></a>
 ##### **`webrtc`**